extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ztp/ztp_reference.rst

 Use Case 2: IP Fabric With two-node VCS Cluster as a Leaf
 ---------------------------------------------------------

-Apart from spines and leaves this topology consists of two VDX switches forming a two-node VCS cluster in LC mode.
+This leaf/spine topology includes two leaf VDX switches forming a two-node VCS cluster in LC mode.

 .. note::
     For two VDX switches to be in a VCS cluster in LC mode, they must have the same VCS